open-contracting/kingfisher-summarize/docs/views.rst

 Then use the :doc:`cli-refresh-views`  and :doc:`cli-field-counts` to update data in the view.
 In both cases pass the optional view name parameter.

+Finally, run the :doc:`cli-correct-user-permissions` command so users have access to this new view.

 Querying
 --------